spraakbanken/golddatatools/README.md

 xml_to_conllu.rb: converts Språkbanken's XML format to a pseudo-CONLLU format, see brief description at the resource page for TalbankenSBX.

+connlu_to_tab.rb: converts CONLL(U) to a tab-separated two-column (or one-column) format.
+Specify the number of columns to output (if 1, only the forms will be outputted.
+If 2, specify which CONLL column has to be outputted (starting from 0 e.g. 4=XPOS or 5=FEATS).
+Usage: ruby conllu_to_tab.rb conllu_file_name number_of_columns_in_the_output [conllu_column_to_use].

+train_flair_p.py, tag_flair_p.py: scripts to train a Flair POS-tagging model and tag texts using it, see the page for Flair models under Resources.

 Contact me at aleksandrs.berdicevskis@gu.se if you have questions.